ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 Query OK, 11 rows affected (0.04 sec)
 ```

-* Exit the MySQL prompt by typing `quit` then type ^D to exit the container shell.
+* Exit the MySQL prompt by typing `quit` then type `exit` to exit the container shell.

 Now the database records are cached in ElasticSearch, so we need to destroy the ElasticSearch POD in order to refresh the data.